Skip to content

 strictNoWhen true (default), the SDK returns a model error if the arguments don’t validate.
 Set to false for fuzzy matching.

-executeYes(args, context) => string | unknown | Promise<...> – your business logic.
-Non-string outputs are serialized for the model.
-The optional second parameter is the RunContext.
+executeYes(args, context, details) => string | unknown | Promise<...> – your business logic.
+Non-string outputs are serialized for the model. context is optional RunContext; details includes metadata like toolCall, resumeState, and signal.

 errorFunctionNoCustom handler (context, error) => string for transforming internal errors into a user-visible string.